mushihao/cuda/nv_study/README.md

 1. The compression happens between L1 and L2, which can reduce the NoC/L2 bandwidth(in terms of sectors per requests)
 2. Constant 1 gives the best performance with more L2 hit rate.
-3. If every cachelines are the same, the compression rate can reach the highest.
+3. If every cachelines are the same, the compression rate can reach the highest, but the L2 hit rate is different.
+A constant 1 in every element can have L2 hit rate as high as 60%.
+A constant with random number cannot reach high L2 hit rate (still 0%).
 4. Does it use some dictionary method for compression?